Perplexity Personal Computer vs OpenClaw

 Cons

-- ✗Requires a dedicated Mac mini (~$599+) that must stay powered on and connected — significant upfront hardware investment
+- ✗Requires a dedicated Mac mini or compatible Mac that remains powered on and connected, creating an upfront hardware cost before the subscription is considered.

 OpenClaw - Pros & Cons